yclas/guides/docs/Content-Add-pages.md

 ## Widget

-If you want links to all your pages to always be accessible for instance in the sidebar, use the  **Pages widget**.
-To activate it click  **Appearance > Widgets**  in the left sidebar of the Panel.
-Choose widget  **‘Pages’**  and hit  **Create**.
-Choose the place where it will be displayed - it is title - and save changes.
+If you want the links to every page to always be accessible, for instance, in the sidebar then use the  **Pages widget**.
+To activate it click  **Design > Widgets**  in the left sidebar of the Panel.
+Choose the widget  **‘Pages’**  and hit  **Create**.
+Choose the place where it will be displayed - its title - and save changes.

 ![](https://github.com/yclas/guides/blob/master/images/add-page-widget.png)